danrot/master-thesis/02_state-of-the-art.md

 All of these three nodes have a common structure.
-In this example they are connected via a doubled linked list, built with the `jcr:predecessors` and `jcr:succesors` properties.
+In this example they are connected via a doubled linked list, built with the `jcr:predecessors` and `jcr:successors` properties.
 Since both of these properties are an array it is also possible to build multiple branches, resulting in a directed acyclic graph instead of a tree.
 They also have the primary type `nt:version` in common, as well as a subnode called `jcr:frozenNode`.
 The structure of this frozen node can now differ a lot, except for some of the already described system properties, which are prefixed with `jcr:frozen`.
 This simply means that they are holding a frozen state, from a moment in the past.
-Additionally these nodes contain all the custom properties defined by the user, as in this example the `title` attribute.
+Additionally, these nodes contain all the custom properties defined by the user, as in this example the `title` attribute.

 An advantage of this approach is, that it is built inside of the content structure from JCR.
 So it is possible to implement this without touching the